ZeSilverNova/First-2D-game/README.md

 This is the first game I did by following the Godot documentation which can be found on their official website.

+I created the main music some years ago on Bandlab (you can check it here https://www.bandlab.com/the_silver_nova/albums/6a832051-7acd-ec11-997e-501ac51fccf9).

 It was pretty fun.

 Next I'll be working on something bigger